zachalbert/ldthw/_layout/010-layout-grids-fluid-width.md

 ## Exercise

 1. Start by deleting the rectangles you drew in the last exercise.
 Also ensure that the frame size matches the size of your mobile device.
 If you don't see your mobile device listed under the frame presets, you can google "screen resolution for NAME_OF_YOUR_DEVICE".
 2. The first thing you're going to do is adjust the number of columns to 12.
 With the mobile frame selected, click the icon to the left of the layout grid you created in the last exercise to open the options dialog.
-If you can't see the grid on your frame, make sure it's visible: `View > Show Layout Grid`.
+If you can't see the grid on your frame, make sure it's <span data-keyCombo="show-hide-grid">visible</span>.
 3. In the layout grid options dialog, use the following settings.

 | Setting | Value |